 IdentityForce offers two protection plans, UltraSecure and UltraSecure + Credit, that are $17.99 to $23.99 per month, or $179.99 to $239.99 per year, respectively.
 ChildWatch can be purchased additionally, and other included services for both packages include sex offender monitoring, change of address alerts, court record notifications and social media identity monitoring.

 Though they cost a bit more, these services are outstanding when it comes to providing seniors with complete coverage in one place.
 IdentityForce’s comprehensive lineup of tools does add to the costs, but when paid annually, it becomes significantly more affordable overall.

 Take the trial to find out just how beneficial this service is.
 Those who want ample monitoring for all needs, along with the ability to have stolen funds restored, this is an excellent choice overall.
 Another key benefit is the advanced detection technology which may help ward off these risks in the first place.

-ID Watchdog has two protection plans available that range from basic to premium that $14.95 and $19.95 per month respectively.
-However, those opting to pay for services annually can qualify for significantly lower rates.
+ID Watchdog has four protection plans available that range in price from $14.95 per month for the Select Individual Plan to $34.95 per month for Premium Individual + Family Plan.
+However, those opting to pay for services annually can qualify for lower rates: $150 annually for the individual plan and $350 for the family plan.
 Included services also cover alerts for hacker forums, black market surveillance, public records searches, and they also have Certified Identity Theft Risk Management Specialists available 24/7 to assist with guaranteed identity restoration and credit corrections.